mpampuch/nextflow-notes/README.md

 Biocontainers is a project to create a docker container for every recipe they have in bioconda.

-Sometimes you'll need to have a container with more than one tool, in this case there is a multi-package container.
+Sometimes you'll need to have a container with more than one tool, in this case there is a *mulled* container.

 You can request a multi-package container here: https://biocontainers.pro/multipackage